marcoheinisch/oc-process-discovery/README.md

 ## Analysis
 Now you can analyse your processes.

 <img src="assets/images/Analyse.png" style="max-width: 600px;"/>

-The page is divided into (1) - graph section - where you can see your resulting graph and (2) - options section - where you can choose your process discovery algorithm.
+The page is divided into
+- (1) - graph section - where you can see your resulting graph and
+- (2) - options section - where you can choose your process discovery algorithm.

 In (1) you can zoom in, zoom out by scrolling with your mouse.
 By clicking on section (1) and moving your mouse, you can move your graph.

 <img src="assets/images/analyse-help.png" style="max-width: 600px;"/>

 Get more overview by clicking on (a) and (b), center the graph by clicking on (c).

+### Options

 <img src="assets/images/analyse-algorithms.png" style="max-width: 600px;"/>

 Directly Follows Graph (dfg) is the default algorithm.
 (In the option section) Click on it, as displayed on the left side, to change it.
 You can choose between Petri Net (ocpa) and Petri Net (pm4py).
 Your current process discovery algorithm is **bold**.
 Your graph will change immediately after choosing another algorithm.
 If you want to change your file, simply press "GO BACK TO DMS".

-## Troubleshooting & FAQ
+## Troubleshooting and FAQ
 * One of the algorithms, pm4py, runs into a KeyError if the user filters out all event attributes except for one.
 This seems to have to do with the internal implementation of pm4py which doesn't consider border cases after filtering has been applied/doesn't update its knowledge base.
 In this case, please use one of the two remaining algorithms.
 * Pm4py also presupposes that default values be defined for ocel:global-event and ocel:global-object in your log.
 Therefore, you may get a respective KeyError if you upload the log yourself and do not use the extraction function.
 You can use one of the other algorithms or add the following lines to your log file to remedy this:
     ```